4:110-AP1 – School Bus Post-Accident Checklist

 - Any other pertinent information

-Never leave your vehicle, either to check traffic or set out reflectors, when children are on board.
-Stay with the children until help arrives.
-Do not release any student, even to parents, unless instructed to do so by the District or transportation office.
+- Stay with the children until help arrives.
+Do not release any student, even to parents, unless instructed to do so by police or the District or transportation office.
+Parents/guardians are not allowed on the bus.

-- Never discuss liability or fault, or sign anything until someone from the District or transportation office arrives.
+Never discuss liability or fault, or sign anything until someone from the District or transportation office arrives.
+Do not discuss details of the accident with the media.

-If your vehicle strikes an animal (pet), continue until it is safe to stop, keeping in mind that the sight of an injured pet could upset the children on the bus.
+- If your vehicle strikes an animal, continue until it is safe to stop, keeping in mind that the sight of an injured animal could upset the children on the bus.
 Park the vehicle and radio or call the District or transportation office with the information.
 The office will notify the proper authorities.

 While at the accident scene the driver and/or transportation supervisor shall:

-- Obtain the name and age of every passenger on the bus.
+- Obtain the name, address, date of birth, and seating position of every passenger on the bus.

 - Regarding other vehicles involved in the accident, obtain the: